Home Cymbalta Lawsuits

 Jesse McDowell filed his lawsuit in New York, claiming Cymbalta’s label was inaccurate.
 McDowell said he suffered “serious and life-threatening withdrawal symptoms” from Cymbalta.
 He argued that the drug’s label was misleading because it said the symptoms occurred in patients “at a rate of greater than or equal to 1%” when the actual rates were closer to 50%.

-U.S. District Judge Robert W. Sweet tossed the suit, ruling the label adequately warned doctors about possible withdrawal symptoms.
+U.S. District Judge Robert W. Sweet dismissed the suit, ruling the label adequately warned doctors about possible withdrawal symptoms.
 The federal judge said the label’s language followed FDA regulations.

 Suicide Settlement